Kelvin Malone: Early life

 Malone was born on January 10, 1961, in Seaside, California.
-He grew up near Monterey but had relatives in Missouri in the St. Louis area.
-As such, he moved states and lived there for some time during his youth.
+He grew up near Monterey but had relatives in Missouri in the St. Louis area so lived there as well for some time during his youth.
 He attended Brentwood High School in St. Louis County, where he met Michael Terry Crenshaw.
-According to Crenshaw, when he first met Malone he was calm, however, after Malone went on a trip to California in 1978, he returned a different person, and wanted to get involved in gang activity.
+According to Crenshaw, when he first met Malone he was calm; however, when Malone returned from a trip to California in 1978, he was a different person and wanted to get involved in gang activity.

 On February 15, 1979, Malone and another man, Andrew R. Armstong, robbed Missouri Court of Appeals judge George F. Gunn Jr. near his home in Brentwood.
-Armstrong pointed a loaded pistol at Gunn, and the pair stole only $4 in the robbery.
+Armstrong pointed a loaded pistol at Gunn, but the pair stole only $4 in the robbery.
 Armstrong was sentenced to twenty years after fleeing the state in a stolen car.
 Malone was sentenced to seven years as he was considered the accomplice in the crime.
 Malone began his sentence on January 24, 1980, at the Missouri Intermediate Reformatory at the Algoa Correctional Center in Jefferson City.